markkrijgsman/migrate-gsa-to-elasticsearch/README.md

       }
     }

-**Get all documents where Elton John is mentioned, but is not the artist**
+**Get all albums where Elton John is mentioned, but is not the artist**
 <http://localhost:8080/search?partialFields=(-artist:Elton)&q=Elton>

     GET rolling500/_search